-How do you balance raising a young child with the inflexible schedule that comes with being employed by somebody else?
-Atinuke Bello of Colour Riot Nails in London found the answer when she started her own salon based on her speciality.
+How do you balance raising a young child with an inflexible work schedule?
+Atinuke Bello of Colour Riot Nails in London found the answer by starting her own salon and setting her own times.

 What made you actually do it?